TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-axes.md

 The example above fixed this by specifying `flex: 1 1 auto`, telling the flex items to default to their given `height`.
 We could also have fixed it by putting a height on the parent `.flex-container`, or by using `flex-grow: 1` instead of the shorthand.

-Another detail to notice: when we changed the <span id='column-flex-basis'>flex-direction to `column`, `flex-basis` referred to `height` instead of `width`.</span> Given the context this may be obvious, but it's something to be aware of.
+Another detail to notice: when we changed the <span id='column-flex-basis'>flex-direction to `column`, `flex-basis` refers to `height` instead of `width`.</span> Given the context this may be obvious, but it's something to be aware of.

 We've strayed from the point slightly...
 We were talking about flex-direction and axes.
 To bring it back home, the default behavior is `flex-direction: row` which arranges things horizontally.
 The reason this often works well without changing other details in the CSS is because block-level elements default to the full width of their parent.
 Changing things to vertical using `flex-direction: column` adds complexity because block-level elements default to the height of their content, and in this case there _is_ no content.